Alloway Walk

 Walk out the north end of Alloway along

-reach Rozelle Estate entrance on the right
+until you reach Rozelle Estate entrance on

-side.
-Just inside the entrance you will see
+the right hand side.
+Just inside the

-are popular with ice skaters when frozen over
+ice skaters when frozen over in winter.

 |

-A short walk further into the estate takes
+A short walk further into the estate

-the Hamilton's, famous Ayrshire land owners.
+owned by the Hamilton's, famous Ayrshire

-The Hamilton's of Rozelle gifted the mansion
+land owners.
+The Hamilton's of Rozelle

-and grounds to the people of Ayr in 1968 to
+people of Ayr in 1968 to be used for

-be used for culture and recreation purposes.
+culture and recreation purposes.
+Rozelle

-Rozelle House now holds the art and museum
+House now holds the art and museum

 collections of South Ayrshire Council, open